lukasgehring/ensembles_of_algorithm_selectors/README.md

-# Code for paper: "Run2Survive: A Decision-theoretic Approach to Algorithm Selection based on Survival Analysis"
+# Code for bachelor thesis: "Ensemble Methods for Algorithm Selection"

 This repository holds the code for the bachelor thesis "Ensemble Methods for Algorithm Selection" by Luaks Gehring